linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 == Changelog ==

+= 3.0.6 =
+- New: You can now easily rename Condition Presets - PRO.
+- Fixed: Notices when using PHP 8.2.

 = 3.0.5 =
 - Ready and tested for WordPress 6.3
 - Fixed: Conditional Indicator on blocks in the WordPress Site Editor.